Skip to main content

 Cluster management

-In Federated mode, application clusters can be added to Portworx Backup in the following ways:
+Application clusters can be onboarded in the following ways:

-• Automatic discovery — Gardener-managed shoot clusters are discovered automatically through the Gardener API.
-The Gardener API server kubeconfig is required for discovery; individual shoot cluster kubeconfigs are not needed.
+• Automatic discovery — Gardener-managed shoot clusters are discovered automatically through the Gardener API (the Gardener API server kubeconfig is required; individual shoot kubeconfigs are not).

-• Manual addition — Any cluster, including Gardener shoot clusters not managed through a Gardener configuration or non-Gardener Kubernetes clusters, can be added manually using a kubeconfig file.
+• Manual addition — any cluster, including non-Gardener clusters, is added manually using a kubeconfig file.
 For more information, see Onboard a standalone shoot cluster.

-• Manual discovery — Gardener-managed shoot clusters can be manually discovered at any time to retrieve the latest list of shoot clusters.
+• Manual discovery — Gardener-managed shoot clusters can be discovered on demand to retrieve the latest list.
 For more information, see Manual discovery of shoot clusters.

 In all cases, the Portworx Backup server sends instructions to application clusters, and Stork handles all backup tasks locally.